swanson/autocastr/README.md

 Add the RSS feeds for the podcasts you want (only supports MP3s) to `feeds.txt`

-Run the script to check for download new podcasts (make a cron job if you are a cool):
+Run the script to download new podcasts (make a cron job if you are a cool):

     cd autocastr
     python autocastr.py